sugoiJS/core/README.md

 ### CRUD Implementation

-For support CRUD you able to implement your logic under each of the CRUD emitters:
+For CRUD support, you can implement your CRUD logic under each of the CRUD emitters:

 #### 1. SaveEmitter